LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

       #### Overhead Load Positioning

+      * Track has tapered sides for free, low force, smooth running

       The enclosed precision track has tapered sides to ensure that the load carrying trolleys self locate to run freely and smoothly with minimal force required to move the loaded trolley.
 Repeatable positioning of